ridetandem-co/developer-assessment/README.md

 - The user should only see routes that run on the current day of the week
 - The app should match the design outlined in the mockup below

+The app should have appropriate frontend unit tests.

 Additionally, what are some other ways you might want to improve or extend this application?
 This could include changes to the user experience, front-end and/or back-end.
 Feel free to leave comments or implement these changes if you have time.

 **Mockup**